 - Employers are still responsible for Employer National Insurance Contributions and automatic enrolment pension contributions for furloughed employees.
 When you claim for them under the scheme, those costs are added to your claim.

 - Coronavirus Job Retention scheme payments are counted among a business’ taxable profits for Income Tax and Corporation Tax purposes.
 Employment costs are deducted as normal, though.

-- Finally, claims will cover a minimum of 3 weeks, and up to 3 months - backdated to the 1st of March if necessary.
+- Finally, claims will cover a minimum of 3 weeks, backdated to the 1st of March if necessary.
 You have to pass the entire grant onto the employees you’re claiming for.
 You can choose to give them more than the grant amount, but not less.

-The scheme’s mainly targeted at private sector businesses, meaning the government expects businesses that receive public funding to carry on as normal.
+The Coronavirus Job Retention Scheme’s mainly targeted at private sector businesses, meaning the government expects businesses that receive public funding to carry on as normal.
 Once the system ends, it’ll be up to employers to decide which employees should come back to work.
 Depending on the circumstances, they may need to consider redundancies then.

 In the meantime, there's a range of other measures in place to help tide businesses over the rough waters ahead, including:

 - A 3-month VAT deferral for businesses and a 6-month deferral of July's Self Assessment payments for the self-employed.